sdmx-twg/sdmx-json/structure-message/requirements/browse-by-topic.md

 It is possible to support the requirement with 2 queries, one to get the list of statistical domains and the dataflows attached to them and one to build the dimension filters for the selected dataflow.

-### Step 1: Get the list of statistical domains and the dataflows attached to them
+### Query 1: Get the list of statistical domains and the dataflows attached to them

 Required artefacts: Category Scheme, Dataflow

 The starting point is to retrieve the list of *topics* for which data are available.
 These are known as `category schemes` in SDMX.
 The `dataflows` attached to each category give information about the data that can be retrieved for each of the *topics*.
-Both can be retrieved using a categoryscheme query, along with the `references` parameter:
+Both the category schemes and the dataflows can be retrieved using a categoryscheme query, along with the `references` parameter:

 ```
 https://ws-entry-point/categoryscheme?references=parentsandsiblings